-If you are unsure if artificial softening is the right choice for you, we recommend contacting a reputable company who will be able to advise you on the most efficient and effective domestic installations.
+If you are usure if artificial softening is the right choice for you, we recommend contacting a reputable company who will be able to advise you on the most efficient and effective domestic installations.
+For independent water softener advice contact British Water on 020 7957 4554 or visit www.britishwater.co.uk.